Springwood High School Academy’s Special Educational Needs and Disabilities Information Report

 Assessing your Child

-Your child will be monitored and assessed to get the whole picture of them.
-This will be carried out through regular assessment and tracking within each Faculty.
-We may carry out more specific assessments if we feel your child might have an area of difficulty.
-The assessments used might include:
+Your child will be monitored and assessed to get the ‘whole picture’ of them.
+This will be carried out through regular assessment and tracking within each Faculty, and we may carry out more specific assessments if we feel your child might have an area of difficulty.
+The assessments and data used might include:

 - Non-Verbal Reasoning Test